docupike/docs/docs/en/user/documents-creator.md

     If you click on the `Text editor` button you can easily edit your text in the `Text editor` popup with a Toolbar and preview.

 In the `Object details` section the attributes are displayed per row.
-The `Custom Table` section displays the result like a table.´
+The `Custom Table` section displays the result like a table.

 When editing the `Objects shown in section` and defining conditions you can narrow down the result set.
 Also you define the displayed `Attributes`.